 The FSB advises candidates to spend at least three months preparing for the examination.
 The good news is that if you are an experienced adviser, you will no doubt be familiar with some of the legislative content.

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are vital as they stipulate the material of the examinations, because they seek to explain what the examination questions will be testing.
-All examination questions are based on the material as set out and in addition the Preparation Guides map out precisely where you can find the pertinent information in the legislation.
+The Preparation Guides are indispensable as they specify the content of the exams, in that they seek to describe what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides draw up exactly where you can find the pertinent details in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is important to check out the actual legislation.
-One can not expect to be tested on legislation without having actually checked out the legislation.
-By reading the legislation you will get used to the meanings, terms and the manner in which the legislation is prepared.
-Please be advised that the same terminology and method is used in the examination questions.
-The questions must be technically proper because the appropriate legislative terms must be used at all times.
-Reading the legislation will help you to interpret the questions correctly.
+One can not anticipate to be tested on legislation without having read the legislation.
+By checking out the legislation you will get used to the meanings, terms and the way in which the legislation is prepared.
+Checking out the legislation will help you to translate the questions correctly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.